andrewcmyers/lwon/README.md

 ## Syntax

-`{` introduces a dictionary.
+* `{` introduces a dictionary.
 Elements are key: value pairs, where keys are string values.
 Keys may be repeated.

-`[` introduces an array.
+* `[` introduces an array.
 Elements are one per line but delimited by commas.
 Elements may be quoted to escape commas, with same rules as string values.

-`"` introduces a string value.
+* `"` introduces an (explicit) string value.
 It extends until the closing unescaped ", and may contain multiple lines.
     Leading whitespace on lines is ignored up to the column of the first non-whitespace character.
     Closing whitespace on the first line is ignored, if there is no non-whitespace text following the ".
     Escape sequences are supported, including "\\ " to denote a literal space character.
 A \\ at the end of the line means to ignore the newline.
     A newline is interpreted as the standard newline sequence on the current machine.

-Other non-reserved non-whitespace characters introduce string values that extend until the next natural delimiter.
+* Other non-reserved non-whitespace characters introduce implicit string values that extend until the next natural delimiter.

 ### Natural delimiters